domenicoo/gr4-news/content/post/20251213-this-year/index.md

 - We have an instruction manual: https://l.infn.it/gr4-to-manual
   It is a true *living document*, with 41 updates since last December, and it has been consulted over 400 times.
 - We keep replacing old computers with new ones. 💻
-  Once at regime, the average machine should be less than three years old.
+  Once everything will be running as intended, the average machine should be less than three years old.
 - We now have a small stationery cabinet available to everyone (office E17). 🗄️

 Expected for 2026: a computer accessories (cables, etc.) cabinet and a wall-mounted screen for seminar and other announcements.